miketweaver/bsidesslc-hacker-challenges-2017/oldy_but_goodies/10_wheres_the_party/solution.md

 .: @gr3yR0n1n :.
 ```

-You'll see that intersting bit?
+You'll see that interesting bit?
 It didn't appear in SysEx Librarian.
 Neither did any of that...
 Hexlike text?
 Awesome!
 Let's look at that.

 Dump:
 ```